lblod/app-lpdc-digitaal-loket/docs/feedback-available-flag-service-info.md

 # Feedback Available Flag Service

 This [microservice](https://github.com/lblod/feedback-available-flag-service) is used to flag instances based on available feedback.
-Feedback comes with two status:
+Feedback comes with 3 statuses:
+ - ipdc-status (via `adms:status`) used to signal the status of the feedback resource from ipdc.
- - status (via `adms:status`) used to signal the status of the feedback resource.
+ - status (via `schema2:actionStatus`) used to signal the status of the feedback resource within lpdc.
- - processing-status (via `schema2:actionStatus`) used to signal the status of the processing of the feedback.
+ - processing-status (via `schema2:result`) used to signal the status of the processing of the feedback.

-The microservice flags instances + adds the processsing-status based on if they have any linked feedbacks with the status `feedbackstatus:AANGEMAAKT`.
+The microservice flags instances + adds the status based on if they have any linked feedbacks with the ipdc-status `feedbackstatus:AANGEMAAKT`.
-When a feedback gets the processing-status `Beëindigd`, the microservice sets the status to `feedbackstatus:BEANTWOORD` and unflags the linked instance if there are no other linked feedbacks with status `feedbackstatus:AANGEMAAKT`.
+When a feedback gets the status `Verwerkt`, the microservice sets the ipdc-status to `feedbackstatus:BEANTWOORD` and unflags the linked instance if there are no other linked feedbacks with ipdc-status `feedbackstatus:AANGEMAAKT`.

 ## How It Works

 1. The service listens for delta notifications from [delta-notifier](https://github.com/mu-semtech/delta-notifier)
-2. When a feedbacks's status changes to the configured 'start' status, it gets the instance linked to the feedback.
+2. When a feedbacks's ipdc-status changes to the configured 'start' ipdc-status, it gets the instance linked to the feedback.
-3. The service updates the `lpdcExt:feedbackAvailable` flag on the instance resource and sets the configured 'start' processing-status on the feedback.
+3. The service updates the `lpdcExt:feedbackAvailable` flag on the instance resource and sets the configured 'start' status on the feedback.
-4. When a feedback's processing-status is changed to the configured 'end' processing-status, it sets the status to the configured 'end' status and it unflags the instance if there are no other linked feedbacks in the 'start' status.
+4. When a feedback's status is changed to the configured 'end' status, it sets the ipdc-status to the configured 'end' ipdc-status and it unflags the instance if there are no other linked feedbacks in the 'start' ipdc-status.

 There is also a cronjob that runs daily to make sure missed deltas are handled.